wilsonmar/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

    man git-rebase
    </strong></pre>

-  It says a rebase <strong>reapplies</strong> commits on top of another base tip.
+  It says a Git rebase <strong>reapplies</strong> commits on top of another base tip.

+   There are several ways to rebase away you extra commit messages into one commit with a single cogent message before others see them:

+   1. <a href="#InteractiveCommands">Interactively rebase to squash commits, on command-line</a>, immediately below
+   2. <a href="#RebaseOnGitHub">Rebasing on GitHub</a>
+   3. <a href="#VisualStudio">Rebase in IDEs (Microsoft's 'Visual Studio, etc.)</a>

 <a name="InteractiveCommands"></a>

 ## Interactive Rebase to squash commits

-First, click on the video for a 2:29 minute prevew.
+First, click on the video for a 2:29 minute preview.
 Then follow the step-by-step instructions to become a pro at making comments a "first-class" citizen of what you put in GitHub.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PZdVLaiAAmY" frameborder="0" allowfullscreen> </iframe>
 (Thanks to Contato at RodolfoBandeira.com for the video.
 It would be a waste of time for me to duplicate the video he created Dec 2016.
 Thanks, Rodolfo!)

 We start by doing a few prepatory steps not shown in the video: